-Currently, there are 50+ countries who are accepting Canadian tourists, with more being added constantly.
+Currently, there are many countries that are accepting Canadian tourists, with more being added constantly.

 As border restrictions start loosening around the world, many nations are eager to have Canucks return and want to get the message out that they are open for tourism.

-We have complied a complete list of countries that have reopened their borders for Canadian tourists.
-This list will be updated daily as the news changes so rapidly
+We have compiled a complete list of countries that have reopened their borders for Canadian tourists.
+This list will be updated constantly as the news changes so rapidly.

 Please note: The government of Canada has a “Avoid all non-essential travel outside of Canada” advisory currently in place.
 Travel Off Path does not endorse travelling against any advisories set by the government.
 Your decision to travel is your own.

 Before we get to the list of countries that have reopened for Canadians, let’s clear the air about something else:

 Yes.
 Even though the Canadian government has the “Avoid all non-essential travel outside of Canada” advisory in place, Canadian’s are still permitted to leave the country as they wish.

 However, upon returning to Canada all travelers will face a mandatory 14-day quarantine, as well as providing a negative 72-hour PCR test before boarding their flight home.

 Important Updates: Starting Jan 31, 2021 the Canadian government has suspended flights through Canadian airlines to sunny destinations like Mexico, Jamaica, Cuba, Dominican Republic, Bahamas, etc. until April 30, 2021.